top of page

 Public Guided Walks

-This walk is part of the 2024 public walk programme.
+This walk is part of the 2025 public walk programme.
+Push button for details of available dates

 This guided walk has been arranged in association with The Naseby Battlefield Project.
 Proceeds will be donated to help in their aim to improve the visitors experience, offer educational resources and create more biodiversity to the battlefield site.